Carmen Dominicci: Return to Telemundo

-Career as travel blogger and influencer
+Travel blogging

 Her passion to travel the world led Carmen Dominicci to make a complete change in her career.

 After leaving her job at Telemundo, in December 2015, she launched her own travel blog called "Carmen Dominicci Trotamundos," under the motto "Travel the world through my eyes".

-The objective of the journalist, who worked for 23 years reporting hard news, is to show well known and hidden tourist destinations in all continents, but teach savings techniques and share smart tips for tourists who want to get the best of their travel experiences.
+The blog provides travel advice, cost-saving techniques, and coverage of various tourist destinations.

 Awards and honors

-During more than two decades of journalistic career, Dominicci accumulated numerous awards and recognitions, among which are:
+Dominicci has received the following awards and nominations: